AG3NTZ3R0/cnbc/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: An issue used to suggest an idea for this project.
-title: ''
+title: '[FEAT] '
-labels: ''
+labels: feature
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+### Overview
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Is your feature request related to a problem?
+Please describe the problem.

-**Describe the solution you'd like**
+### Proposed Solution
-A clear and concise description of what you want to happen.
+A clear and concise description of a solution.

-**Describe alternatives you've considered**
+### Alternative Solution
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of an alternative solution you've considered.

-**Additional context**
+### Additional Context
 Add any other context or screenshots about the feature request here.